Skip to main content

 All our procedures are approved by the HBCC Oversight Committee and by the NIH Department of Bioethics.

-Tissue Processing: Each brain is sliced into 0.5 cm slabs, using a plastic mold to assure symmetry and consistency between the slices and brains.
-The slabs are deep-frozen in a slurry of isopentane and dry ice within a short period of time upon arrival in our lab.
+Each brain is sliced into 0.5 cm slabs using a plastic mold to assure symmetry and consistency between the slices and brains.
+The slabs are flash frozen in a slurry of isopentane and dry ice within a short period of time upon arrival in our lab.
 Some tissue portions are dissected from the brain before freezing and either frozen separately (e.g. midbrain) or placed in formalin for neuropathological examination (e.g., assessment of neurodegenerative disorders).

 The slabs are barcoded and stored in individual vacuum sealed bags in -80°C freezers until dissections of circumscribed brain regions are performed for individual projects.
 Dissections are performed using a dental drill or a scalpel.
 Tissue is either stored in small blocks or pulverized and aliquoted without thawing at any time during the procedure.

 The HBCC receives an average of 50 requests per year for samples for individual projects; approximately half of these come from researchers at institutions outside NIH, and half come internally from NIH institutes.
-We distribute over 1,000 samples annually in fulfillment of these requests.
+We distribute more than 1,000 samples annually in fulfillment of these requests.

 • Attention Deficit Hyperactivity Disorder (22)